Raviv-Zait/Analysis-of-healthcare-shortages-in-the-U.S-SQL-/README.md

-# hpsa
-Analysis of healthcare shortages in the U.S 1970-2022
+# Analysis of healthcare shortages in the U.S 1970-2022